 Almach, Gamma Andromedae (γ And), is a quadruple star system located in the constellation Andromeda.
 With an apparent magnitude of 2.27, it is the third brightest point of light in Andromeda.
 It is only slightly fainter than Mirach and Alpheratz, the constellation’s brightest stars.
 Almach lies at an approximate distance of 350 light years from Earth.
-It is a popular target for stargazers because the main components form a striking contrasting pair, like Izar in Boötes or Albireo in Cygnus.
+It is a popular target for stargazers because the main components form a striking contrasting pair, like Izar in Boötes and Albireo in Cygnus.
 The brighter component appears orange or yellow, while the dimmer one is bluish white.

 Gamma Andromedae appears as a single star to the naked eye but is in fact a multiple star system.
 The main components are designated Gamma1 Andromedae and Gamma2 Andromedae or Gamma Andromedae A and Gamma Andromedae BC.
 They appear as a contrasting pair separated by about 10 arcseconds.